virtual-labs/exp-dna-rna-dei/experiment/experiment-name.md

-## Analyze quality and quantity of fats
+## Analyse quality and quantity of DNA, RNA